 Many states now use a no-fault insurance policy requirement.
 This means all drivers buy coverage that protects only themselves, and if you don’t have insurance, you can’t claim against anyone.
 However, as this is not the case in the state of Texas, you need to take caution.

-If you have been unfortunate enough to have been crashed into intentionally, contact an automobile collision attorney in Houston, TX.
+If you have been unfortunate enough to have been crashed into intentionally, contact an automobile collision attorney in West Houston.
 Do this before contacting anyone else about the incident, especially insurance companies.

-Call One of the Best Car Accident Lawyers in Houston
+Call an Experienced Car Accident Lawyers in West Houston

 If you’ve been involved in a car wreck and require assistance and representation from a top-rated attorney, Joe Stephens is here to help.
 Our firm can offer you expert legal advice and have years of experience dealing with Texas car insurance liability coverage laws.